Skip to main content

 Learn more

-In today's episode of the Bosch Hydrogen Expert Talk with Carola Ruse, we look at the future of the hydrogen economy and the importance of PEM electrolysis.
+In today's episode of the Bosch Hydrogen Expert Talk with Carola Ruse, we look into the future of the hydrogen economy and the importance of PEM electrolysis for sustainable energy solutions.
+Discover how green hydrogen is shaping a greener future and contributing to decarbonization.

 In Episode 2, Carola Ruse, Senior Vice President Business Unit Electrolyzer Solution at Bosch, talks about the potential of green hydrogen as a key enabler for achieving climate goals and the challenges of electrolysis for the energy transition and decarbonization.